leorayjes/usb-ddr-dance-pad/README.md

 - Stranded wire is better than solid
 - The height of the step panels (buttons) was somewhat of a guess game so I would be more meticulous in future builds.
 - I should have used an edge finisher or at least sanded the edges of the Polycarbonate as it is quite sharp
+- The pad would benefit from shelving liner or any other method of adding grip to keep it from sliding.

 ## Resources:
 - Everything you need - You are here!